GreenAmerica/Salsa-Dynamic-Ask-Strings/README.md

 <strong>Salsa Dynamic Ask String Donation Form Email Usage</strong>

-Please follow these steps in order to implement the dynamic ask string embed code in emails.
+Please follow these steps in order to implement the dynamic ask string embed code in an email.

-Copy and paste the code below exactly where you want the dynamic ask amounts to appear in your email
+Copy and paste the code below exactly where you want the dynamic ask amounts to appear in your email.
-Example: Can you please make a gift of

 ```javascript
 <? var mrc=null;